Chick Springs

 The History of Chick Springs

 Chick Springs, nestled in what is now Taylors, South Carolina, has long been a place of gathering, healing, and hospitality.
-For centuries before European settlement, the Cherokee people recognized the mineral spring’s restorative properties—valuing the cool, clear water that bubbled up from the earth.
+Before European settlement, the Cherokee people knew the mineral spring as "Lick Spring"—a place where deer gathered to lick the mineral-rich rocks surrounding the cool, clear water that bubbled up from the earth.

 Greenville County Council Member Mike Barnes (left), Taylors TownSquare President Alex Reynolds (center), and For 8 Corporation Project Manger Lily Niemela (right) at the Chick Springs site after the title signing on May 29, 2024.